lbalbi/big_data_datasets/README.md

 As seen in examples 1 to 3 of the Table above, the existence of both positive and negative statements can also result in contradictions as long as they are mutual negations (either direct or through logical inference).
 Therefore, I also include datasets with negative statements in Section 2.
-In cases where two datasets, one with exclusively positive statements and another with exclusively negative statements, contain data from the same domain, e.g. ConceptNet and Uncommonsense, it is possible to combine them into a single KG from which to derive the contradictions.
+In cases where two datasets, one with exclusively positive statements and another with exclusively negative statements for common entities, contain data from the same domain, e.g. ConceptNet and Uncommonsense, it is possible to combine them into a single KG from which to derive the contradictions.

 ## Section 2 - Datasets

-I present a total of 10 datasets with either opposing or directly negated statements.
+I present a total of 10 datasets with either opposing or directly negated statements/triples.
-The datasets of wikidata, ConceptNet and ATOMIC were collected via collaborative efforts.

 | Dataset | Type | Domain | # Entities | # Positive Triples | # Negative Triples | Download Link |